archit-417/Temperature-Converter/README.md

 # Temperature-Converter
-This project takes a temperature value in either Celsius, Fahrenheit or Kelvin, and converts it to desired unit.
+This project takes a temperature value as input in either Celsius, Fahrenheit or Kelvin, and converts it to user's desired unit.